Proton-pump inhibitor: Indications for stopping PPIs

 PPIs are often used longer than necessary.
 In about half of people who are hospitalized or seen at a primary care clinic there is no documented reason for their long-term use of PPIs.
 Some researchers believe that, given the little evidence of long-term effectiveness, the cost of the medication and the potential for harm means that clinicians should consider stopping PPIs in many people.

-After four weeks, if symptoms have resolved, the PPI may be stopped in those who were using them for heartburn, gastroesophageal reflux disease, or inflammation of the esophagus if these last two were not severe.
-Stopping is not recommended in those with Barrett's esophagus or a bleeding stomach ulcer.
-Stopping may be carried out by first decreasing the amount of medication taken or having the person take the medication only when symptoms are present.

 Adverse effects

 In general, proton pump inhibitors are well tolerated, and the incidence of short-term adverse effects is relatively low.
 The range and occurrence of adverse effects are similar for all of the PPIs, though they have been reported more frequently with omeprazole.
 This may be due to its longer availability and, hence, clinical experience.

 Common adverse effects include headache, nausea, diarrhea, abdominal pain, fatigue, and dizziness.
 Infrequent adverse effects include rash, itch, flatulence, constipation, anxiety, and depression.
 Also infrequently, PPI use may be associated with occurrence of myopathies, including the serious reaction rhabdomyolysis.

 Long-term use of PPIs requires assessment of the balance of the benefits and risks of the therapy.
-As of March 2017 various adverse outcomes have been associated with long-term PPI use in several primary reports, but reviews assess the overall quality of evidence in these studies as "low" or "very low".
+As of March 2017, various adverse outcomes have been associated with long-term PPI use in several primary reports, but reviews assess the overall quality of evidence in these studies as "low" or "very low".
 They describe inadequate evidence to establish causal relationships between PPI therapy and many of the proposed associations, due to study design and small estimates of effect size.

-As of March 2017 Benefits outweighed risks when PPIs are used appropriately, but when used inappropriately, modest risks become important.
+As of March 2017, benefits outweighed risks when PPIs are used appropriately, but when used inappropriately, modest risks become important.
 They recommend that PPIs should be used at the lowest effective dose in people with a proven indication, but discourage dose escalation and continued chronic therapy in people unresponsive to initial empiric therapy.

-Nutritional

-Gastric acid is important for breakdown of food and release of micronutrients, and some studies have shown possibilities for interference with absorption of iron, calcium, magnesium, and vitamin B12.
-With regard to iron and vitamin B12, the data are weak and several confounding factors have been identified.
+With regard to iron and vitamin B12, the data is weak and several confounding factors have been identified.
 Low levels of magnesium can be found in people on PPI therapy and these can be reversed when they are switched to H2-receptor antagonist medications.

-Bone fractures
+Bone

 High dose or long-term use of PPIs carries an increased risk of bone fractures which was not found with short-term, low dose use; the FDA included a warning regarding this on PPI drug labels in 2010.